 You’re not alone if you’re struggling!
-The psalmist, Asaph, (Psalms 50, 73-83) watched the glorious rise Israel and the building of the magnificent Temple as well as the moral collapse and complete destruction of Jerusalem and the Temple.
+The psalmist, Asaph, (Psalms 50, 73-83) rejoiced at the glorious rise of Israel and the building of the magnificent Temple.
+But he also grieved as during the spiritual collapse and complete destruction of Jerusalem and the Temple.
 His writing is filled with raw, honest anguish as he struggled with unanswered prayer, unfulfilled promises, and unpunished evil.

-Here’s what others are saying about The Psalms of Asaph:
+Here’s what others are saying about God, I Don’t Understand (Previously titled The Psalms of Asaph)

 James Watkins tackles the big questions that most people ignore—or deny.
 I felt his heart in this book and thought, I know those feelings.
 I especially appreciate his writing about this and hope many will read this book.

 Cec Murphey, best-selling author of 90 Minutes in Heaven

 This book is for everyone who’s ever questioned God’s goodness, love, or faithfulness.

 With his trademark wit and wisdom, James Watkins addresses the hard questions, validates our pain, and offers a shoulder to cry on.
 This book shines a light on the blackest spaces of our lives and finds the hope that hides in the dark.